MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

   - On the **Settings** tab, the entires for **Exclude Groups** and **Exclusion Windows** are now located in a new entry **Tenant Settings** on the **Overview** page.
   - The **Device Selection Criteria** from the **Settings** tab are removed.
 - Inventory gets an extra column:
   - **Cloud Update Status**: Shows status of a given device in regards to Cloud Updates.
 For example, if the device is currently onboarding to or already managed by a profile.
+- New URL: While **Cloud Update** is still located in the Microsoft 365 Apps admin center, the URL to e.g. the **Overview** page has changed.
+Consider updating your bookmarks.

 ## Changes in features